CSSUoB/TeX-Bot-Py-V2/README.md

 * `DISCORD_BOT_TOKEN`: The Discord token for the bot you created (available on your bot page in the [Developer Portal](https://discord.com/developers/applications)).
 * `DISCORD_GUILD_ID`: The ID of the CSS Discord server.
 * `DISCORD_LOG_CHANNEL_ID`: The ID of the text channel in the CSS Discord server where error logs should be sent.
-(This is optional and if it is not provided, error logs will be sent to the console only)
+(This is optional, and if it is not provided, error logs will be sent to the console only)
 * `MEMBERS_PAGE_URL`: The URL of the CSS members page (currently found on the Guild of Students website, make sure it's sorted by group).
 * `MEMBERS_PAGE_COOKIE`: The CSS members page session cookie (probably listed as `.ASPXAUTH`, gives the bot permission to view your members page as if it were logged in to the website as a Committee member, you can extract this from your web browser after logging into the CSS members page).

 You can put these in a `.env` file in the root folder as it uses [python-dotenv](https://saurabh-kumar.com/python-dotenv/), so you don't have to keep them in your environment.
 There is an `example.env` file in the repo that you can rename and populate.

-There are also many other configurations that can be changed, in order to alter the behaviour of the bot.
+There are also many other configurations that can be changed in order to alter the behaviour of the bot.
 These are all listed in the `example.env` file, along with the behaviours that will change.

 ## Repeated Tasks Conditions